theirc/airbel/src/_projects/revolutionizing-treatment-for-acute-malnutrition.md

     description_markdown:
 ---

 Acute malnutrition is a continuum condition meaning a child’s condition improves or deteriorates continuously along a single spectrum.
-Today, children suffering from acute malnutrition are divided into two different categories based on the severity of their illness: severe acute malnutrition (SAM) and moderate acute malnutrition (MAM). &nbsp; This impacts what kind of treatment they access, where treatment is available to them, and far too often, whether they can access treatment at all.&nbsp;
+Today, children suffering from acute malnutrition are divided into two different categories based on the severity of their illness: severe acute malnutrition (SAM) and moderate acute malnutrition (MAM).&nbsp; This impacts what kind of treatment they access, where treatment is available to them, and far too often, whether they can access treatment at all.&nbsp;

 Treatment for SAM and MAM is rarely available at the same place and time and in many locations, treatment for MAM is not available at all, meaning children must wait until their health deteriorates before accessing the care that they need.
 Worse still, the treatment for both conditions is currently available only in formal health facilities putting the burden on families to traverse long, often dangerous distances, to reach the life-saving care their children desperately need. &nbsp;